aleph2c/miros/docs/_sources/recipes.rst.txt

 You would post to the 'lifo' buffer if you needed your event to be moved to the front of the active object's collection of unprocessed events.
-You might want to do this with a timing heart beat or for a events that needs to be processed with a greater priority than over events.
+You might want to do this with a timing heart beat or for any event that needs to be processed with a greater priority than over events.